Boeing taps salesman Conner to run commercial planes

-SEATTLE (Reuters) - Boeing Co (BA.N) appointed a new head of its commercial plane unit on Tuesday, turning to a veteran production expert and salesman to help gain the upper hand in its battle with Airbus for the $100 billion-a-year aircraft market.
+SEATTLE (Reuters) - Boeing Co (BA.N) appointed a new head of its commercial plane unit on Tuesday, turning to a veteran engineer-turned-salesman to help gain the upper hand in its battle with Airbus for the $100 billion-a-year aircraft market.

 The surprise move, just weeks before the Farnborough Airshow, comes as Boeing attempts to ramp up production of its civil aircraft, including the troubled 787, and regain its leading position in the key single-aisle market after losing a large American Airlines AAMRQ.PK order to rival Airbus.

-Boeing said Ray Conner would be the new head of its best-known unit with immediate effect, replacing another longtime Boeing executive, Jim Albaugh.
+Boeing said Raymond Conner would be the new head of its best-known unit with immediate effect, replacing another longtime Boeing executive, Jim Albaugh.

-Conner, 57, joined Boeing in 1977 as a mechanic and worked his way up the company’s production, supply chain and marketing operations to become head of sales.
-Albaugh, 62, who came to prominence at Boeing’s defense unit, is to retire on October 1 -- three years before Boeing’s standard retirement age -- after 37 years with the company.
+Conner, 57, joined Boeing in 1977 as a mechanic and worked his way up the company’s engineering, supply chain and marketing groups to become head of sales.
+Albaugh, 62, who came to prominence at Boeing’s defense operations, is to retire on October 1 -- three years before Boeing’s standard retirement age -- after 37 years with the company.

 The move was greeted positively by industry analysts, who applauded the appointment of a sales-oriented head in place of the engineering-minded Albaugh.